 Come and study Illustration in beautiful, lively, purpose built studios with access to amazing resources with a friendly creative, collaborative body of students and award winning staff.
 Where we will help you to forge your own individual visual voice to succeed in today's fast-paced developing creative worlds.

 While developing your personal visual ‘voice', you could also start getting noticed in the professional world by taking part in external commissions and competitions.
 You will set your work in a global context through inspiring overseas study trips to places such as London, Berlin and Bologna.

 Stars of the stage and screen, arts and music transform one of English Literature’s most celebrated poems, Samuel Taylor Coleridge’s The Rime of the Ancient Mariner.

 An epic tale of adventure, fear and fascination this 18th-century science fiction has prophetic messages for the natural world, climate breakdown and mental health globally relevant in the 21st century.
-Free to access, this online audio/visual work comprises 40 daily online broadcasts it is narrated by celebrity voices, paired with artwork by a renowned contemporary artist, and complemented by scientific, cultural and personal commentary.
+Free to access, this online audio/visual work comprises 40 daily online broadcasts narrated by celebrity voices.
+Each reading is paired with artwork by a renowned contemporary artist, and complemented by scientific, cultural and personal commentary.